harrisonjansma/Portfolio/README.md

 # Portfolio

 The following are a series of personal projects.
 For a more complete (and aesthetically appealing) list of my work, please check out my <a href="https://www.harrisonjansma.com">portfolio website</a>.
 My portfolio website not only includes these projects, but also my Medium publications and computer vision research.

+To look at my social platforms, check out the following:

 <ul>
 <li>
   My website: https://www.harrisonjansma.com